(Disclosure: Some of the links below may be affiliate links)

 However, there is potentially an issue with that simulation.
 What if we are not in the same situation now anymore?
 What if the chances of success in recent years are significantly different from before?

 I thought it would be an interesting analysis to focus on the last 50 years instead of taking the full 150 years of data.
 For instance, this would mean there would be no Great Depression in the analysis.

 So, let’s see if the 4 percent rule would have worked in the last 50 years.
-And of course, we are going to test many more withdrawal rates!
+And, of course, we test many more withdrawal rates!